SethLaske/SethLaske.github.io/_projects/6-Toils of Death.md

 description: Play as an amateur Reaper, escorting a cowardly Toad through the spooky wild.
 ---

-# Toil's of Death
-# A Toad's Journey
+# Toil's of Death: A Toad's Journey

 Toil's of Death is an escort game created for the CPP GDC Halloween Game Jam 2023.
 I created this project as a solo developer over the course of a day, including the programming, art, and design.